minprog/programming-1/40 Understanding/20 Hardware (ct'd)/10 problem set.md

 	* F 4 MB

 ## 7. Bargain Hunter
-13. (8 points) Congratulations!
+13. Congratulations!
 You’ve just won the E-1 lottery, which has a prize of 1400 <sub>virtual</sub>
 dollars!
 You can claim your prize on one condition: you can only spend your winnings on a new computer.
 First, check out Ben’s section [video](http://cse1.net/video?v=sections/2/purchasing_laptops_and_desktops/purchasing_laptops_and_desktops) on shopping for laptop and desktop computers, where he discusses the advantages and disadvantages of both.
 Now, it’s your turn to purchase yourself